 <<Help your people grow with our performance improvement plan template.>>

-Unprofessional behavior can set a bad precedent in the workplace.
-Common examples include bullying and harassment, aggressiveness, and the refusal to perform requested tasks.
-You can use the following template to craft a written warning for unprofessional behavior:
+Unprofessional behavior can set a bad workplace precedent.
+Common examples include bullying and harassment, aggressiveness, and refusing to perform requested tasks.
+You can use the following example of an employee write-up to craft a written warning for unprofessional behavior:

 Dear [First name],